stuartpb/seattledsa-rules/bylaws.md

 The Co-Chairs will also act as, or appoint, the official representatives of the Local to the National Organization and to other DSA Locals.
 This does not apply during official business at the National DSA Convention, when Local Delegates may act independently on behalf of the Local’s membership.

 The Co-Chairs serve as executive officers of the Local, and they are listed on financial accounts along with the Treasurer.
-Expenditures over $200 must be approved by the Treasurer and no less than one Co-Chair.
+Expenditures within the budget over $200 must be approved by the Treasurer and no less than one Co-Chair.

 At least one Co-Chair must be a person who does not identify as both White and Cis-Male.